 Policy Protecting Students from Fees and Penalties Due to VA Payment Delay.
 State of Texas H.B.
 846 also fully states that an institution of higher education or a private or independent institution of higher education may not impose additional fees, obligations, or burdens concerning payment or registration on a student.
+A deferred payment of tuition and fees can be offered, if the receipt of military related financial assistance awarded to the student is delayed by less than 60 days.
+A Request for Certification Application Packet and required documents used to determine eligibility requirement must be received by the Office for Veteran Success (OVS) prior to the payment deadline date for the semester you are applying.
+All students are encourage to submit a free application for federal student aid (FAFSA) at www2.ed.gov/programs/fpg/index.html (https://www2.ed.gov/programs/fpg/).
 For additional information, please contact the Office for Veteran Success at 409-933-8455 or email us at comvets@com.edu.